bitdotgames/BHL/README.md

 ## Tests

 For now there is no any documentation for bhl except presentation slides.
-However, there are many unit tests in the **tests.cs** which cover almost all bhl features.
+However, there are many unit tests in **tests.cs** which cover almost all bhl features.

 You can run unit tests by executing the following command: